-There are several glands in the body that produce hormones, but the pituitary is considered the master control gland.
-Not only does it control other glands but it also makes the hormone that triggers growth.
+Several glands in the body produce hormones, but health experts consider the pituitary to be the master control gland.
+Not only does it control other glands, but it also makes the hormone that triggers growth.

 The human growth hormone (HGH) helps to influence height, as well as build bones and muscles in the body.
 It is crucial for processes involved in normal human growth and development.

-Genetic factors can lead to a lack of HGH in children.
+Genetic factors can lead to a lack of growth hormone in children.
 Damage to the pituitary gland is a common cause of a deficiency in adults.

 Why use human growth hormone?